DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/android.md

 ## Track background events

-You can track events such as crashes and network requests when your application is in the background (for example, no active view is available).
+You can track events such as crashes and network requests when your application is in the background (for example, no active view is available) for RUM or Error Tracking.

 Add the following snippet during RUM configuration: